A Mathematical Programming Approach to Optimal Classification Forests: Computational Experiments

-Finally, we warm-start the OCT by the most discriminatory split amongst the set of variables at the root node, and we give each tree in the optimal classification forest the most discriminatory split amongst one-third of the feature variables.
-The models were coded in \texttt{Python} and solved using the optimization solver \texttt{Gurobi v9.5.1}.
-In all cases, a time limit of one hour was set and most of the instances were not solved to optimality.
-The experiments were run on a PC Intel Xeon E-2146G processor at 3.50GHz and 64GB of RAM.\\
+The 3-RF and 500-RF models were trained using the \texttt{scikit-learn} library, where the hyperparameters regulating the forest size were applied as in the WOCF case, and the rest were left as default.
+The same applies for the 3-XGB, 5-XGB and 500-XGB models, which were trained with the \texttt{XGBoost} library.
+In the latter, no $L_1$ or $L_2$ regularization was applied on the weights to equalize conditions with the WOCF models.\\

-We show in Table \ref{table:1} the results obtained in all the experiments.
-We report the average accuracy (and standard deviations) of the five methods for each of the five datasets.
-The most remarkable observation, in view of the results, is that 3-OCF outperforms the other classification tree methods in most of the datasets.
-Moreover, it achieves results comparable to those of 500-RF.
-In this sense, in these small datasets, we show a Pareto improvement in terms of accuracy versus interpretability.
-We obtain better results in accuracy compared to the interpretable models ($3$-RF and CTs) and better results in terms of interpretability compared with complex random forests, as 500-RF.
-In the \texttt{Heart} dataset, the improvement is even more impressive: $3$-OCF's accuracy is more than $3\%$ higher with respect to $500$-RF, $6\%$ higher with respect to OCT, and $9\%$ higher with respect to CART.
+Additionally, both OCT and WOCF formulations have a family of constraints that involves a small enough parameter, which has been fixed to the value $\epsilon=10^{-5}$ in all the experiments.
+These models were coded in \texttt{Python} and solved using the optimization solver \texttt{Gurobi v11.0.1}.
+The experiments were run on a PC Intel Xeon E-2146G processor at 3.50GHz and 64GB of RAM.
+In all cases, a time limit of one hour was set for training and in most of the instances this limit was reached without guaranteeing optimality.\\